christianmlong/personal/blog/content/twisted_on_windows_part3.md

 The `-u` option tells `psexec` what user to run as.
 The rest of the line is the command that you want `psexec` to run.
 Notice that we pass the full path to the `pip` inside the virtualenv. `pip freeze` prints a list of the packages that are installed.

-If you get a "Couldn't install PSEXESVC service:" error, try running as administrator.
+If you get a "Couldn't install PSEXESVC service" error, try running `psexec` as administrator.

 Here's another example.
 We're telling Python to import the pyodbc module, and print "ok" if it succeeds.